gentoo-mirror/SarahMiaOverlay/README.md

 **Budgie**

-To install budgie desktop you need to add budgie to your accept_keywords.
-For 10.5.2 (if you want to use that version for some reason) you can skip budgie-screensaver.
-That one won't work for 10.5.2.
+To install budgie desktop by itself you don't need to do anything special other than the command below (basic emerge command).
+For 10.5.2 (if you want to use that version for some reason) you need to add the keyword.
+But this version will get deleted in the near version as it is obsolete with 10.5.3.
 Then you can emerge budgie-desktop as you would with any other package.

-	echo 'gnome-extra/budgie-screensaver' >> /etc/portage/package.accept_keywords/budgie-desktop
-	echo 'gnome-extra/budgie-desktop' >> /etc/portage/package.accept_keywords/budgie-desktop
 	emerge --ask --verbose budgie-desktop

 After that is done you can just select the budgie-desktop session from your favorite login manager.
 Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

+**Budgie extra applets and applications**

 Budgie by itself comes pretty barebones.
 I recommend you find application for the following parts along with my personal recommendation: